soniccol/soniccol.github.io/index.md

 ## 2020/02/03-02/07 ##
 * Direct update whole SQLServer xml record will be faster than update single node in xml record.
+* Using SQL transaction to increase sql execution speed.

 ## 2020/01/27-01/31 ##
 * Back to work.